-Project Inputs (resources) Project Activities (what you do) Project Outputs (what is produced) Project Outcomes (change expected as result of outputs/activities) Programme Objective £24.5 million: £17m UKG; £7.5m EAC Planning permission submitted Site Investigation and remediation work (if needed) 1,008 sqm of scientific activities and research space 625.5 sqm of office space £26.27m direct & indirect GVA 159 Construction jobs Increased levels of investment Increased employment opportunities Increase in GVA across region Lever in private sector investment Building of the Centre and Demonstrator House Cycle routes/ways will be created however it is unknown at this stage how many km will be created.
-Increased supply of commercial space Spread the benefits of economic growth across region, ensuring deprived areas benefit from this Increased employment growth. • Reduce the carbon emissions of the town and Potential creation of SUDS Path routes will be created however it is unknown at this stage how many km will be created.
-Strengthening key business clusters/ Improved business business clusters/ the surrounding area Lowering domestic fuel bills for local people Helping to alleviate fuel Path networks in the area may be created and existing paths may be enhanced Path routes will be enhanced however it is unknown at this stage how many km will be enhanced.
-Increased cycle usage poverty/ Improved health and wellbeing through active travel/path networks. created and existing cycle ways enhanced of the Centre of Excellence over of the building being operational businesses will be a mix of large medium sized companies, start- potentially local enterprises.
-We would expect 35-40 businesses operating out of the Centre of Excellence over 6-7 year period of the building being operational.
+Project Inputs (resources) Project Activities (what you do) Project Outputs (what is produced) Project Outcomes (change expected as result of outputs/activities) Programme Objective £24.5 million: £17m UKG; £7.5m EAC Planning permission submitted Site Investigation and remediation work (if needed) 1,008 sqm of scientific activities and research space 625.5 sqm of office space £26.27m direct & indirect GVA 159 Construction jobs Increased levels of investment Increased employment opportunities Increase in GVA across region Lever in private sector investment Building of the Centre and Demonstrator House New access created to Cycle routes/ways will be enhanced however it is unknown at this stage how many km will be created employment Centre from the main road or local road Potential creation of SUDS Path routes will be created however it is unknown at this stage how many km will be enhanced.
+Path routes will be created however it is unknown at this stage how many km will be created.
+Strengthening key business clusters/ Improved business Spread the benefits of economic growth across region, ensuring deprived areas benefit from this unknown at this stage how many km will be Increased employment growth. • Reduce the carbon emissions of the town and business clusters/ the surrounding area Lowering domestic fuel bills for local people Helping to alleviate fuel Path networks in the area may be created and existing paths may be enhanced Path routes will be enhanced however it is Increased cycle usag Increased cycle usage poverty/ Improved health and wellbeing through active travel/path networks.
+N New cycle ways may be created and existing cycle ways enhanced We would expect 35-40 businesses operating out of the Centre of Excellence over 6-7 year period of the building being operational.
 These businesses will be a mix of large companies, medium sized companies, start-ups and potentially local enterprises.
 Reduced levels of deprivation in local areas Contribute to national advancements in low carbon technologies Contribute to national research in low carbon technologies and energy New links created with the new Barony Campus (school) Apprenticeships will be created with the expectation that these will be from Ayrshire.
 CO2 savings via modal shift systems.
 Increase STEM education offer in Ayrshire